4/5

 Disclaimer

-Note this test is provided strictly for informational, educational and entertainment purposes and should not be used for making any decision.
-It is not intended to be a psychological advice of any kind.
+Note: This test is provided strictly for informational, educational, and entertainment purposes and should not be used as a basis for important decisions.
+It is not psychological advice of any kind.

 1. I’m not that good at figuring out complicated problems